-24.8 The Probation Service manages TACT and TACT connected offenders, and the most concerning terrorism risk cases, within the National Security Division, a specialist directorate, which will provide an enhanced level of management and intervention for the most high-risk, complex and high-profile offenders in the community.
-Probation staff will work closely with Counter Terrorism Policing (CTP), including with MAPPA nominals who are subject to Part 4 notification requirements.
-Under Project Semper, CTP is working to create a national effective and efficient service for the overt multi-agency management of individuals of CT interest, balancing control and change pathways, aiming to produce long term desistance and disengagement.
+24.7 The Probation Service manages TACT and TACT connected offenders, and the most concerning terrorism risk cases, within the National Security Division (NSD).
+The NSD is a specialist probation division, which provides an enhanced level of management and intervention for the most high-risk, complex and high-profile offenders in preparation for release and in the community.
+Probation staff work closely with Counter

+Terrorism Policing (CTP), including with MAPPA nominals who are subject to Part 4 notification requirements.
+CTP has dedicated, specialist, trained Counter-Terrorism (CT) Nominal Management teams in place in England and Wales that support offender management functions in partnership with other agencies, including under MAPPA.